 Prepare Your Car Well To Hit The Road

 The next thing you’ll want to focus on is taking care of your car.
 Your car is your biggest asset and paying it a little bit of attention can save you some money in the long run.
-Before you head out, make sure your vehicle is in good shape.
+Before you head out, make sure your vehicle is in good shape and that you have insurance from the car insurer.
 Take it to a trusted mechanic and have them do some basic maintenance and check the whole thing over.
-Spending a few dollars now on things like new tires and replacement fluids is a lot better than spending money on a tow in the middle of nowhere.
+Spending a few dollars now on things like new tires, affordable car insurance and replacement fluids is a lot better than spending money on a tow in the middle of nowhere.